adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

                 output =  (csv_lines | beam.io.WriteToText(known_args.output)
        ```

     v. ***Schemas*** : Often records have a nested structure.
 A nested structure occurs when a field itself has subfields so the type of the field itself has a schema.
 Fields that are array or map types is also a common feature of these structured records.
-For example Transaction
+For example Transaction.

     | Field Name     | Field Name    |
     | -------------- | --------------|